airyhq/airy/docs/docs/guides/airy-core-and-rasa.md

 ---
-title: How to connect the Airy Core Platform to Rasa
+title: How to connect the Airy Core Platform and Rasa
 sidebar_label: Connecting Rasa
 ---